 Dogs can have allergies just like people.
 Today we find that our canine companions suffer from environmental allergies.
 A dog's immune system will responded and react to everyday allergens found in the environment.
 Dogs can be allergic to pollen, grass, ragweed, mold, and dust mites.
 They can also be allergic to certain household products such as cleaners, carpet fibers, carpet deodorizers, insecticides, rubber etc. (contact dermatitis).
 Your pet's immune system overreacts to these common non-harmful environmental substances.

 Skin Allergies also know as Atopy occurs in about 10% of dogs.
 This is a reaction to allergens in the environment.
 Your dog inhales common substances such as pollen, dust mites, household chemical and dander.
-Some breeds of dogs are predisposed to allergies these breeds included
+Some breeds of dogs are predisposed to allergies, including:

 These symptoms a commonly seen in areas with the least amount of hair, such as the belly, paws, lips and muzzle.